OutcastPirate/TerminalScrabble/documentation.md

     If a player chooses 'e' as their move their turn is skipped with no consequences.

     However, if all players skip their turns twice in a row (in example: there are 4 players and there were 8 consequtive turn skips) the game ends.

+### Leaderboard

+    After each full turn (all players made their moves), a leaderboard with current points will display on the screen

 ## GAME END